-I’ve been using the Spider Holster V2 system for years and consider it one of the best parts of my London event photographer kit, up there with my ThinkTank Streetwalker Harddrive backpack and Peak Design Everyday Sling 6L lens bag.
-I love it because it gets my cameras off my shoulders – goodbye straps, goodbye harness, and hello hip-mounted cameras.
+So why do I use Spider Holsters in the first place?
+Overall this system is up there with my ThinkTank Streetwalker Harddrive backpack and Peak Design Everyday Sling 6L lens bag as one of my favourite ever gear purchases.
+I love Spider Holsters because they get my cameras off my shoulders – goodbye straps, goodbye harness, and hello hip-mounted cameras.

 I love it so much I wrote a long review of the Spider Holster system, comparing it to the Holdfast Moneymaker harness, and Peak Design’s surprisingly poorly designed ‘capture plate’ system.
 Anecdotally I know several photographers who switched from both those systems after I raved about my Spider Holsters, and haven’t switched back.